3 to Go: Music

 The music for Toula included "Mozart Chamber Music" edited by James McCarthy.

 Reception

 The three segments in the trilogy had "relatively little thematic or stylistic connection", apart from what might be called an ulterior, "issue-based" motive to draw lessons about life in Australia, and a desire to patch together a feature film by using a portmanteau structure.

 Awards

-Michael won the 1971 AACTA Award for Best Film.
+The second film, Michael, won the 1971 AFI Award for Best Film.